 The amount of revenue your company produces is the most significant factor impacting your multiple.

-Companies with higher revenues are more valuable because buyers often feel they can improve the profit margins after the acquisition, making the opportunity more attractive.
+Companies with higher revenues are more valuable because buyers feel they can improve the profit margins after the acquisition, making the opportunity more attractive.

 Books and Records

 Bad books and records will have buyers and lenders running for the hills.
 In the age of QuickBooks, FreshBooks, and countless other accounting tools, there’s no excuse for lousy recordkeeping.

 Keep in mind Buyers are usually looking at multiple businesses.
 If they can’t easily asses your financials, they’ll be quick to move to a less confusing opportunity.
 In fact, bad bookkeeping is the most common deal-killer in our industry.